Darstib/blog/docs/note/other/ADS_PPT.md

 ### The Turnpike Reconstruction Problem（收费公路重建问题）

-Given N points on the x-axis with coordinates x1 <  x2 < …< xN .
+Given N points on the x-axis with coordinates $x1 <  x2 < …< x_N$ .
 Assume that x1 = 0.
-There are N(N–1)/2 distances between every pair of points, reconstruct a point set from the distances.
+There are $N(N–1)/2$ distances between every pair of points, reconstruct a point set from the distances.

 ```c title="Reconstruction"
 bool Reconstruct ( DistType X[], DistSet D, int N, int left, int right ){ /* X[1]...X[left-1] and X[right+1]...X[N] are solved */